w3f/Grants-Program/applications/hyperfridge.md

   </BkToCstmrStmt>
 ```

 The hash of the (zipped) Z53 documents needs to be validated with the data given in the ebicsRequest.
-"X002" refers to RSA signature key with a key length of 2048 bits, "E002" defines RSA algorithm for encryption using  ECB (Electronic Codebook) and PKCS#1 v1.5 padding ([Also see here](https://www.ibm.com/docs/en/b2b-integrator/5.2?topic=eckf-managing-certificates-keys-users)) or talke a look at standardisation page on [Ebics](https://www.ebics.org/en/home) and [ISO20022](https://www.iso20022.org/) or a better readable [national page](https://www.six-group.com/dam/download/banking-services/standardization/ebics/market-practice-guidelines-ebics3.0-v1.2-en.pdf).
+"X002" refers to RSA signature key with a key length of 2048 bits, "E002" defines RSA algorithm for encryption using  ECB (Electronic Codebook) and PKCS#1 v1.5 padding ([Also see here](https://www.ibm.com/docs/en/b2b-integrator/5.2?topic=eckf-managing-certificates-keys-users)) or take a look at standardization page on [Ebics](https://www.ebics.org/en/home) and [ISO20022](https://www.iso20022.org/) or a better readable [national page](https://www.six-group.com/dam/download/banking-services/standardization/ebics/market-practice-guidelines-ebics3.0-v1.2-en.pdf).
 Remark: A typical question is "what is the difference between Ebics and ISO20022?"
 An analogy might be that EBICS is to ISO20022 what HTTP is to HTML; that is, EBICS serves as the communication protocol while ISO20022 defines the message format structure.

 We use zero-knowledge proofs (circuits) to check signatures so that we do not have to publish bank statements, because this would reveal identities of transactions in clear-text.
 This allows us to veryfiy the data and its claim (a certain balance in our case).
 It is trustless to the extend that we use both secrets of the bank and the account owner to generate the proof (MPC - multi-party-computation).